Tomshiii/ahk/README.md

 - `locationReplace()` - Handles replacing any instance of either my original working directory, or yours if you move my scripts to a new location. eg. on first run by the user this function will replace all instances of `E:\Github\ahk` with the directory you run the script
 - `verCheck()` - This function can be found in a few of my scripts and will check to see if you're running a version of AHK that is compatible with my scripts
 - `trayMen()` - Adds some tray menu items to the right click menu of `My Scripts.ahk`
-- `updateChecker()` - Checks github to see if there is a new version of my scripts available and can automatically download it for you as well as back up your current script directory
+- `updateChecker()` - Checks github to see if there is a new version of my scripts available and can automatically download it for you as well as backup your current script directory
 - `firstCheck()` - Will check to see if this is the first time you're running my scripts and offer a helpful GUI to run you through a few things to get you going.
 - `oldError()` - Will remove logs in `A_ScriptDir \Error Logs\` older than 30 days
 - `adobeTemp()` - Will scan your adobe temp folders and delete them if they're larger than the user adjustable setting.
 This function also contains a custom folder for `After Effects` and will require the user to meddle with it for full functionality